shimna-puthanayil/password-generator/README.md

 ## Credits

-Code in line numbers 51 and 125 in script.js has been copied from stack overflow. https://stackoverflow.com/questions/4550505/getting-a-random-value-from-a-javascript-array
+Code on line numbers 51 and 125 in script.js has been copied from stack overflow. https://stackoverflow.com/questions/4550505/getting-a-random-value-from-a-javascript-array

 References